 At BC Parks, a big part of our job is helping people enjoy British Columbia’s extraordinary natural beauty.
-We are also committed to preserving B.C.’s outdoor spaces, so that everyone can enjoy them for years to come.
+We are committed to protecting and stewarding B.C.’s natural spaces, so everyone can keep enjoying them for years to come.

-These guidelines are built on the knowledge that B.C.’s natural spaces are the traditional territories of Indigenous Peoples.
-Protecting what is now known as British Columbia starts with respecting Indigenous teachings and traditions.
+Protecting what is now known as British Columbia starts with respecting Indigenous rights and connection to the land.

 Look on this page for information about: